 The opposite would happen if the toe was too upright at address.
 This is demonstrated in the picture above to the left.

 The last step of the static fitting process is grip size.
 To do this we measure the overall length of the hand along with the length of the longest finger.
 Then by using the chart below we are able to see what size of grip you should be using.
 Remember this is strictly a guide and will depend massively on the golfers ball flight and feel.

 Once these 3 aspects are concluded from our Static Fit we would then discuss; the best size of the head (blade, cavity back or oversize club), the most suited brand and the price point.
 These choices vary depending on whether the golfer is a total beginner, a novice or a single handicap golfer.

-White static fitting gives us the basics to custom fit golf clubs a Dynamic Fitting gives us a much more detailed understanding of what is happening to the club during swing.
+White static fitting is good for a total beginner.
+Dynamic Fitting is where we fit each individual based on their unique swing characteristics and what the club is doing at impact.
 This process must be done on the driving range under the trained eye of our expert fitters.
 We would collect data from each shot using our TrackMan launch monitor and compare each club being tested.